ysyk2021/integrating-ai-into-energy-systems-opportunities-and-challenges/src/chapter-6-3.md

-# Future Developments and Trends in AI-Powered Energy Systems

 Integrating Artificial Intelligence (AI) into energy systems presents significant opportunities for optimizing energy use, reducing waste, and increasing efficiency.
 However, as we have discussed earlier in this book, there are ethical considerations and best practices that must be taken into account when using AI in energy systems.